VatsalSy/RemindersSync/README.md

 2. Let the tool manage the `_AppleReminders.md` file structure
 3. Use list names in Apple Reminders to organize tasks
 4. Don't manually edit task IDs
+5. For new tasks in markdown, just add them without IDs - they'll be properly processed

 ## State Files